• Home

 Back in 2014 when the Sailor and I first hopped on a one-way flight to Australia, we quickly followed the sunshine up the coast from Sydney and landed in Port Douglas.
 It was a place I’d never heard about but always dreamed of- it took all of two minutes to decide to settle here!
 If you’ve visited then you’ll understand why.

-Best Things to do in Port Douglas for 2020
+Best Things to do in Port Douglas for 2021

-Things To Do In Port Douglas:
+Things To Do In Port Douglas: Best On Water

 1. Snorkel or Dive The Great Barrier Reef

-The diversity of marine life was some of the best snorkelling I’ve encountered- we saw everything from stingrays to turtles and awesome coral gardens.
 You can find out more about my experience snorkelling with Sailaway here.

-Here are my top four picks for smaller, locally owned eco-certified reef operators that all offer tours with a marine biologist.
+Here are my top four picks for smaller, locally owned and eco-certified reef operators that all offer tours with a marine biologist.

 ◇ Sailaway ~ snorkel & sail